Laos and Cambodia Discoverer

 • Cruise through the water villages on Tonle Sap

-Explore two former French colonies and uncover some of the unforgettable places in South East Asia.
+Explore two former French colonies and uncover some of the most unforgettable places in Southeast Asia.
+From golden temples to turquoise waterfalls, this journey takes you along a less-travelled path through lands of raw beauty and rich traditions.

 Journey map